Historic hotel near the Chilterns

 Berkhamsted can be approached from the A41 between Hemel Hempstead and Aylesbury, and approximately 15 minutes drive from junction 21 of the M25.
 Both Heathrow and Luton Airports are within a 40 minute drive.
 There is a regular and direct train service from Berkhamsted Station to London Euston which takes approximately 35 minutes.
 Trains also go directly to Milton Keynes, Northampton and Birmingham.

-Responsible travel: Historic hotel near the Chilterns
+Responsible tourism: Historic hotel near the Chilterns

 We provide information on our website and in brochures available throughout the venue which details information on the history of The Kings Arms Hotel and its place in Berkhamsted heritage, as well as the surrounding area which can be enjoyed locally.